Hoppa till huvudinnehåll

 A guide anecdote

-On my walks, I usually let the group stop when we find a cross.
+On my walks, I usually have the group stop when we find a cross.
 I explain that it is not a religious cross, but a greeting from an old order that still lives and works in Stockholm.
 And that, just by noticing it, we are suddenly aware of a layer of the city's history that many pass by without seeing.

 💡 Tips: Next time you walk on Långholmen, at Svindersvik or through Kungsholmen – keep your eyes open.
 The green crosses are small, but they carry stories of seafarers, brotherhoods and secrets that still have their place in today's Stockholm.